-Before meeting with a member of SOLE, student leaders are required to fill out the out the SOLE Sponsorship Packet Approval Form at least thirty (30) business days ahead of the event/program.
-Not all sponsorships will be approved of by the Institute - so, student leaders are recommended to submit sponsorship information as far in advance as possible.
+Before meeting with a member of SOLE, student leaders are required to fill out the SOLE Sponsorship Form at least thirty (30) business days ahead of the event/program.
+Not all sponsorships will be approved of by the institute - so, student leaders are recommended to submit sponsorship information as far in advance as possible.